xakur/soppusite/_posts/2022-12-15-how-to-stay-hopeful-in-times-of-doubt.md

 ## 3. Distract yourself

 A distraction keeps you from being too emotionally invested in the issue and keep your mind off from the negative feelings.
 Some examples of distraction activities are going out for a walk, watching funny videos, trying a new recipe, talking to a friend, playing games, taking a good nap etc. Do whatever that works for you.

+<p style="font-size:20px;padding:20px;"><b>A change in environment and activities can shift your focus away from your worries or sadness that is causing the hopelessness.
+<br/>Give yourself the time and space to stay away from what is bothering you.</b></p>